Medical School Personal Statement Writing Guide

 In addition, you may wish to include information such as unique hardships, challenges, or obstacles that may have influenced your educational pursuits.
 Comment on significant academic record fluctuations not explained elsewhere in your application.

-With thousands of students, we’ve developed a nine-step process for how to write a personal statement that’s sure to get noticed.
+Having worked with thousands of students, we’ve developed a nine-step process for how to write a personal statement that’s sure to get noticed.
 Follow these steps in order to uplevel your personal statement writing.

 1. Choose a central theme.

-Here are a few examples to use when thinking of a central theme:
+Below are a few examples to use when thinking of a central theme:

 • What is an experience that challenged or changed your perspective on medicine?